deloabra/deloabra.github.io/README.md

-# responsive-bootstrap
+# Portfolio
-homework 2

 This website is a portfolio that is responsive and works with various screen sizes.
-The portfolio contains both information about myself and placeholder information.
+The portfolio contains information about myself